cunger/escape-velocity/content/about.md

 I deeply care about marine conservation, and volunteering in this field has been among the most inspiring, energizing, and humbling experiences I had.
 I spent short periods of time with [Love the Oceans](https://lovetheoceans.org) (Mozambique, 2018) and the [Cetacean Research & Rescue Unit](http://www.crru.org.uk/) (Scotland, 2016).

-I also consider myself part of [Generation Atomic](https://www.generationatomic.org/).
+I'm also an active member of the [ClimateAction.tech](https://climateaction.tech/) community and closely follow [Generation Atomic](https://www.generationatomic.org/).

 # Contact